kennnyshiwa/KLC/backend/README.md

-# KLE 2.0 Backend
+# KLC Backend

-Backend API server for KLE 2.0 with Discord authentication and layout storage using PostgreSQL.
+Backend API server for KLC with Discord authentication and layout storage using PostgreSQL.

 ## Setup